reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 }
 ```
 We annotate the class with the `@Entity` annotation indicating that it is JPA an entity..
 The name attribute inside the annotation indicates how is the table called.
-Defining the name attribute is not mandatory, but if we do not set the name attribute, the Spring will assume that the table name is the same as the class name.
+Defining the name attribute is not mandatory, but if we do not set the name attribute, Spring will assume that the table name is the same as the class name.

 ### Defining a Primary Key
 ```java